For the previous entry in this series, click here.

 Elsewhere (modern Belgium): 2

 About 90% of these Indians were brought to Spain or Portugal to be sold as slaves.
 Many of the remaining travelers were captives, brought to England, France, or Flanders for display as curiosities or training as interpreters.
 This fits the general pattern of trans-Atlantic migration in the early modern period.
-At least 2/3 of the migrants from the Old World to the New between 1500 and 1850 were African slaves, and a majority of European colonists also traveled involuntarily, as orphans or criminals bound to service, as the dependent female relatives of male migrants, or as indentured servants destined to serve (for a specified term) a Euro-American master.
+At least two-thirds of the migrants from the Old World to the New between 1500 and 1850 were African slaves, and a majority of European colonists also traveled involuntarily, as orphans or criminals bound to service, as the dependent female relatives of male migrants, or as indentured servants destined to serve (for a term) a Euro-American master.

 Why did so many of the early Indian migrants travel to Spain or Portugal?
-Partly, it was because Spanish and Portuguese mariners controlled the Atlantic throughout the 16th century, until the defeat of the Armada and the ensuing Anglo-Spanish War of 1588-1603 ended Spanish naval dominance.
+Partly, because Spanish and Portuguese mariners controlled the Atlantic throughout the sixteenth century, until the defeat of the Armada and the ensuing Anglo-Spanish War of 1588-1603 ended Spanish naval dominance.
 Then, too, most of the early Indian travelers to Europe were slaves, and slavery was virtually extinct in Europe outside of the Iberian peninsula by 1500.
 More on the latter subject in a later post.